whitedevil9991/GithubHack/README.md

 # Github-H
-This repository is for educational purposes, mostly fun purposes lol this code started commits from march31
+For educational purposes.
+this code starts automated commits on github from march31, you can copy and modify the code to your needs.